 At the moment, the Commission has no policy regarding the assignment of spectrum for test and development purposes nor are there specific licences for this category.
-The Commission is very keen to see further research and development in the Virgin Islands and as such, would be interested in the industry's views on the merits of such test and development licences.
+The Commission is very keen to see further research and development in the Virgin Islands and is of the view that such licences are important to facilitate research and advancement in the Virgin Islands.